All Episodes

 So that's why I asked her, are they mad at the school district or at the federal government?

-She said most of them mad at the federal government.
+She said, most of them are mad at the federal government.

 They're the ones that have no idea what's coming until it affects them.

-Then after they get pushed out of their coverage, they're gonna lose it, as school district or any other employer downsizes, lays people off, reduces hours, so they don't have to provide coverage for everybody again.
+Then after they get pushed out of their coverage, they're going to lose it as school district or any other employer downsizes, lays people off, reduces hours, so they don't have to provide coverage for everybody again.

 It's so predictable.

-These people that lose their insurance are now gonna have to find their way to a state exchange and wait until they do that, and then wait till they find out there's a fine if they don't.
+These people that lose their insurance are now going to have to find their way to a state exchange and wait until they do that and then wait until they find out there's a fine if they don't.

-This is why, by the way, none of this stuff implements until 2014, long after Obama's been re-elected, and no matter how mad people get at him, it won't matter.
+This is why, by the way, none of this stuff implements until 2014, long after Obama's been reelected.

 Even the New York Times today, folks, has a story about a bakery that is going to lose more than half of its profits because of the New York Times.

-And its story is not angry at the bakery.
+And its story is not angry at the bakery, amazingly so.

-I am not the New York Times has a story about a little mom and pop bakery that's gonna lose more than half of its profits by complying with Obamacare.
+I am not, the New York Times has a story about this little mom-and-pop bakery that's going to lose more than half of its profits by complying with Obamacare.

 Start losing your profit, you lose your reason to stay open.

-And I'm telling you they're forty forty-five, maybe half the country, fifty percent, is clueless about what's headed their way.
+And I'm telling you, they're 40, 45, maybe half the country, 50%, is clueless about what's headed their way.

 And that's why this stuff didn't implement the day it was signed into law.